Joseph Ligambi: Early criminal career

 Unlike many other gangsters who started their careers in crime as teenagers or young adults, Ligambi didn't have a criminal record before age 32 when he was arrested for cigarette smuggling.
 In the 1970s, he started to associate himself with mobster brothers "Yogi" and Salvatore "Chuckie" Merlino and worked as a bartender at a frequent mobster hangout.
-Ligambi would become a protege of Merlino who in turn was close to powerful crime family member Nicodemo Scarfo.
-During this time, Ligambi started making money helping run illegal book making operations for the Merlino crew.
+Ligambi would become a protege of Merlino, who in turn was close to powerful crime family member Nicodemo Scarfo.
+During this time, Ligambi started making money helping run illegal bookmaking operations for the Merlino crew.
 He earned a reputation as an expert in sports handicapping, particularly for football.
 By 1981, the Philadelphia crime family was being led by Scarfo, with Merlino serving as his underboss.

 In 1985, Scarfo ordered the murder of Mafia associate Frank "Frankie Flowers" D'Alfonso for refusing to pay tribute to him.
 When Philadelphia mobsters Thomas DelGiorno and Eugene Milano became government witnesses, they testified in court that on July 23, Ligambi and Philip Narducci were the triggermen in the broad daylight hit and Frank Narducci (Philip's brother) was the driver.
 DelGiorno, Milano, Merlino and Francis "Faffy" Iannarella helped plan the murder.
 Ligambi became a made man in the Philadelphia crime family in 1986, at the age of 47.

 Murder conviction and acquittal

 In 1987, Ligambi was arrested alongside Scarfo and others for the D'Alfonso murder.
-On April 5, 1989, Ligambi, Chuckie Merlino, Nicodemo Scarfo Sr, Francis Iannarella, Frank Narducci and Phil Narducci were convicted of the murder and were all given life sentences.
+On April 5, 1989, Ligambi, Chuckie Merlino, Nicodemo Scarfo Sr., Francis Iannarella, Frank Narducci and Phil Narducci were convicted of the murder and were all given life sentences.
 In 1992, an appellate court panel overturned the murder convictions, citing prosecutorial misconduct and trial-court error.
 At the retrial in 1997, Ligambi and his fellow defendants were acquitted of the murder.